vbelissen/cslr_limsi_features/README.md

 ## Requirements

 - Openpose 1.2.0, tested with CUDA8.0
 - Three virtual Python environments.
-You can probably use use the three `.yml` files and/or the three `requirements_***.txt` files at the root of the repo to reproduce them, or run the following commands:
+You can probably use  the three `.yml` files and/or the three `requirements_***.txt` files at the root of the repo to reproduce them, or you can simply run the following commands:
   - `cslr_limsi_features_env1`:
     - conda create --name cslr_limsi_features_env1 python=3.7
     - conda install numpy